-We are highly dependent on our management, scientific and medical personnel, including our President, Mark Currie and our Chief Financial Officer, Bill Huyett.
+We are highly dependent on our management, scientific and medical personnel, including our Chief Executive Officer, Peter M. Hecht, Ph.D., our President, Mark Currie and our Chief Financial Officer, William Huyett.
 Despite our efforts to retain valuable employees, members of our management, scientific and development teams may terminate their employment with us on short notice.
 The loss of the services of any of our executive officers, other key employees and other scientific and medical advisors and an inability to find suitable replacements could result in delays in product development and harm our business.
 Pursuant to their employment arrangements, each of our executive officers, and other employees may voluntarily terminate their employment at any time, with or without notice.
 Our success also depends on our ability to continue to attract, retain and motivate highly skilled junior, mid-level and senior managers as well as junior, mid-level and senior scientific and medical personnel.